ItsThatMac/linuxVMProjects/Project1Again/README.md

 6. df: display how much space is available on your system
 7. free: display how much RAM is available on your system
 8. date: print current date
-9. cat: concatenate files and print result
+9. cat: write to or print a single file
 10. cd: change current working directory

 ### Running multiple commands